Swiftshine/swiftshine.github.io/documentation/gfa.md

 /* (pseudocode) */

 GFACHeader gfacHeader;
-FileReader reader; // you can replace instances of this with your own implementation.
+FileReader reader; // you can replace this with your own implementation.

 int fileCount = gfacHeader.fileCount;
 FileEntries fileEntries[fileCount];